Search the registry

 Versioning Unison Programming Language

-A language where every definition is identified by a hash of its syntax tree, not by its name.
+Every definition is identified by a hash of its syntax tree.
 Names are just metadata — pointers to hashes.

-• No version conflicts — two versions of a function are just two different hashes that coexist
+• No version conflicts — two versions are just two different hashes that coexist

 • No builds break — dependencies are pinned by hash, not by name